TomaszCzyz/BattleshipBoardGame/Notes.md

 I am considering splitting Player class into a Player and a PlayerDto classes.
 One would contain a logic and a second would be just for storing simulation result in db.

+### Unit tests
+While I was writing unit tests I realise that with current implementation simulation is not entirely testable, especially rounds-loop part.
+To test the simulation properly I need to be able to influence rounds results in tests.
+My idea is to introduce mockable class `Arbiter` that will be responsible for verifying rounds results.